+WONDERFUL (Not just a starch) PREPARES, "READIES" YOUR STARCHABLES PERFECTLY FOR OUICK, EASY IRONING Prepared almost instantly.
 Come, step into a world of freedom from common ironing difficulties.
 Without adding a cent to your present laundering costs.
+Haundering costs.
 Here is a way of hot starching that "readies" your things perfectly for wonderful ironing.
-Use it on your next basket of freshly washed things and you'll do a new kind of ironing . . a thrilling, light-hearted, carefree ironing.
-An ironing in which your iron froning.
-An ironing in which your fron fairly glides over the clothes.
+Use it on your next basket of freshly washed things and you'll do a new kind of ironing ... a thrilling, light-hearted, carefree burging the which your iron ironing.
+An ironing in which your iron fairly glides over the clothes.
 Wrinkles disappear.
 Fabrics perk up... they look and feel new.
 No sticking.
-No scorching.
+No scorehing.
 And, oh, the beauty of your finished pieces.

 Quick Elastic is entirely different.
 It's a complete powdered hot starching mixture.
 Not just a starch.
-Contains starch . . . yes . . . but also other extra ingredients which add magic to your ironing and which enable you to get hot starch in less than a minute.
+Con-tains starch... yes... but also other extra ingredients which add magic to get hot starch in less than a minute.
 Its preparation and use are simple.
-Cream a little in cool water . . then add good hot water . . and you get a perfect hot starching liquid.
+Cream a little in cool water . . . then add good hot water ... and you get a perfect hot starching liquid.
 Nothing else to add...just water.
 No boiling.
 No stove-cooking.
 No scum or lumps.
 No need for straining.
 Learn to do such lovely, swift, happy ironing.
 And to make hot starch without unpleasant stove-cooking or boiling.
 Know the advantages familiar to a million or more women who regularly do Quick Elastic Hot Starching.
 Buy a package tomorrow.
 Improve your ironing.